kaiyumcg/UnitySerializedReferenceUI/README.md

 # UnitySerializedReferenceUI
+[Note from Kaiyum] Some bug/issue fixes and is used internally for multiple kaiyumcg repo.

 The UI for Unity's SerealizedReference attribute.
 It allows to change the instance type of field right in editor.

 Project is provided under Mit license which you can find in inner main folder ("SerializedReferenceUI")